theintencity/sip-js/README.md

 ## Building the mobile app ##

 We have used Chrome Cordova App tools and framework to convert the web application to desktop and mobile app.
 Currently, the desktop and mobile app always use WebRTC mode, but can use any transport for SIP.
-You can find pre-built `apk` files for Android under the [download](/tree/download) directory.
+You can find pre-built `apk` files for Android under the [download](/theintencity/sip-js/tree/download) branch.
 Here, we describe how to build this yourself.

 Follow the steps mentioned in [chrome apps for mobile](https://github.com/MobileChromeApps/mobile-chrome-apps/) page.
 In particular, install the necessary dependencies - `Nodejs`, Java JDK, Android SDK, command-line `cca`.
 In Android SDK, you may also need to install SDK Platforms, Android SDK Tools, Android SDK Platform-tools, Android SDK Build-tools, Android Support Repository and Google Repository.
 We use `cca` version 0.8.1 but others should work too.
 ```